-The transition towards a sustainable battery value chain, along with other fast-moving transitions in related areas related to the electrification of society, has increased pressure on educating and reskilling a substantial volume of the workforce at a more rapid pace than what has been demanded historically.
+The transition towards a sustainable battery value chain, along with other fast-moving transitions in areas related to the electrification of society, has increased pressure on educating and reskilling a substantial volume of the workforce at a more rapid pace than what has been demanded historically.
 Digital tools provide new opportunities to collaborate and flexibility to scale education efforts in volume.
 Thus, digital courses developed by few experts and teachers throughout the international battery value chain could be integrated as modular components in existing education programs.
-This could allow the Swedish education system to "build the ship while sailing" and offer relevant competencies while choose where it is strategically sound to hone expert education capabilities.
+This could allow the Swedish education system to "build the ship while sailing" and offer relevant competences while choosing where it is strategically sound to sharpen expert education capabilities.
 Further, there are implications that the foundation of battery value chain-related education is in place, but programs may have to be re-packaged and tailored to fit the current needs of the battery value chain.
 However, the current education systems are perceived as rigid with little degree of flexibility with long internal lead-times.
-It can take two (2) years to update and/or introduce larger changes to current courses and programs.
+It can take two (2) years to update connected to different credit system in academia and the difficulty of developing niched education due to the student compensation system.

+and/or introduce larger changes to current courses and programs.
 Although continuous and incremental improvements of existing courses are less effected - it slows down opportunities to collaborate and use the existing infrastructure as a basis to incorporate specific and/or external courses as modular pieces in existing programs.

-In addition, the data suggests that upper secondary school programs are often managed and created based on the idea that the competencies needed in different industries can be taught as separated silos.
-However, the competencies needed to specialise towards the battery value chain are spread out across different disciplines.
-For vocational education and adult (VUX) education is the system more flexible.
+In addition, the data suggests that upper secondary school programs are often managed and created based on the idea that the competences needed in different industries can be taught as separated silos.
+However, the competences needed to specialise towards the battery value chain are spread out across different disciplines.
+The system is more flexible for vocational education and adult (VUX) education.
 Together with the industry, they have developed tailored programs and courses (i.e., MOOCs related to batteries) to reskill current professionals.
-However, municipalities who offer the adult education and tailored the content to reskill professionals need to prioritise individuals who are far from the labour market.
+However, municipalities who offer the VUX and tailored content to reskill professionals need to prioritise individuals who are far from the labour market.